tsfpga.examples package

 Create config for vhdl_ls (https://github.com/VHDL-LS/rust_hdl).
 Granted this might no be the “correct” place for this functionality.
 But since the call is somewhat quick (~10 ms), and simulate.py is run “often” it seems an appropriate place in order to always have an up-to-date vhdl_ls config.

-output_path – Config file will be placed in this directory.
+• output_path – Config file will be placed here.

-temp_files_path – Some temporary files will be stored in a folder within this directory.
+• temp_files_path – Some temporary files will be placed here.